levoxtrip/PKB/docs/topics/connect.md

 ## Compassion
 - What could be the reason behind the persons actions or perspectives, that I might not be aware of?
+## Family
+You don't have nothing to do with the thoughts and ideas from your relatives.

+eat with your family without any distraction so you can have good and deep conversation
 ## Meeting People
 Learn to be open towards people that you meet.
 Don't expect the worst from them.

+Be genuinly interested in other people and their problems and lifes.

+Meet new people with a smile and an open heart.

+Remember the persons name.

+Encourage a person to talk about themselves - their victories, their experiences - don't stear the conversation to yourself.

+To be interesting by being interested in other people.

+Always make the other person feel important.

 ## Expectations
 Don't expect anything from other people.